 There are seven overview sections.
 Each provides a short summary of a topic related to the Holocaust.
 Teachers can summarize these mini-lectures for their students or share them with more able readers.
 The overviews are intended to supplement the information in students' textbooks on each topic and provide a background for teaching the lessons that follow each overview.
 A Holocaust timeline and glossary are also included.

 Seared Souls: South Carolina Voices of the Holocaust

 Trace the events of the Holocaust through the testimony of survivors who settled in South Carolina.
 Interviews are combined with dramatic archival footage for a powerful and moving record of the inhumanity that was experienced during the Holocaust.

-For helpful information on using Knowitall all through the month!
+- Knowitall Blog: Find helpful information on using KnowItAll all through the month!